MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 <details><summary id="microsoft-entra">Microsoft Entra </summary>

 `microsoftEntra` authentication method uses an app user's Teams identity to provide them with access to your app.
-A user who has logged into Teams doesn't need to log in again to your app within the Teams environment.
+A user who has signed into Teams doesn't need to sign in again to your app within the Teams environment.
 With only a consent required from the app user, the Teams app retrieves access details for them from Microsoft Entra ID.
 After the app user has given consent, they can access the app even from other devices without having to be validated again.

 ### Prerequisites